amd/ryzen-ai-documentation/docs/runtime_setup.rst

    set XLNX_TARGET_NAME=AMD_AIE2_4x4_Overlay

+The :file:`4x4.xclbin` file is located in the ``voe-4.0-win_amd64`` folder of the Ryzen AI software installation package.

 .. _config-file:

 **************************
 Runtime Configuration File
 **************************

-The Execution Provider setup package contains the Vitis AI Execution Provider runtime configuration file :file:`vaip_config.json`.
-This file is required to configure Vitis AI Execution Provider (VAI EP) inside the ONNX Runtime code.
+The Vitis AI Execution Provider (VAI EP) requires a runtime configuration file.
+A default version of this runtime configuration file can be found in the ``voe-4.0-win_amd64`` folder of the Ryzen AI software installation package under the name :file:`vaip_config.json`.

+It is recommended to create a copy of the :file:`vaip_config.json` file in your project directory and point to this copy when initializing the inference session..